Post-instruction student reflection, "Name one thing you learned."

 "SCC has great librarians who are very knowledgeable and always enrich my efforts in the classroom."

-Library provide regular instruction in a variety of contexts and employ multiple learning platforms and pedagogies.
+Performance Indicator 3.4 Library provides regular instruction in a variety of contexts and employ multiple learning platforms and pedagogies.

 In alignment with Guidelines for Instruction Programs in Academic Libraries (ACRL, 2011), librarians teach in a variety of modes including: